Visit Adlington Hall

 Our home, architecture, gardens and history are here for you to enjoy.
-We offer public open days on Sundays during May to September or you are more than welcome to pre-book a private group visit at any time throughout.
+We welcome pre-booked private group visits any time throughout.

 Visits to the House

 The highlight of any visit to the house is The Great Hall.
 Here you’ll find the Great Organ, arguably one of England’s most important 17th century musical instrument.
 Other rooms open to visitors during guided tours include the beautiful oak-panelled dining room, the chapel, the Minstrels’ Gallery, the Chinese room and the Number 10 bedroom.

 The rooms all display original furniture alongside paintings and portraits that bring to life the story of the house and its occupants.
 Definitely worth a visit!